Plant and Ecosystem Ecology, Invasive Species, Species Affects on Ecosystem Processes, and Restoration Ecology.

 - Ph.D., University of California, Santa Barbara

-Teaching: Dr. Carla D'Antonio's teaching is in the area of ecology and the application of ecological knowledge to environmental problem solving.
-She is particularly passionate about teaching courses that get students out into the field to evaluate real world ecosystem management problems and to apply knowledge used in the classroom in thinking about how to solve particular challenges at hand.
+Teaching: Dr. Carla D'Antonio's teaching is in the area of ecology and the application of ecological knowledge to environmental problem-solving.
+She is particularly passionate about teaching courses that get students out into the field to evaluate real-world ecosystem or species management problems and to apply knowledge acquired in the classroom to solving conservation problems.
 Her field course ES/EEMB 119, involves field trips each week to visit a variety of ecosystem and measure things about those systems.
-In addition students meet with managers in the field to hear first hand about the challenges and conflicts they face in trying to manage these ecosystem.
-This course also involves weekly field trips and hands on measurements of soil and plant characteristics and focuses on bringing lecture material to the field.
+Students meet with managersto hear first hand about the challenges and conflicts they face balancing human uses with species conservation.
+Other teaching includes Foundations of Ecosystem Restoration and Fire Ecology both of which also have a strong field component.

 D'Antonio, C. and P. Vitousek.
 1992.
-Biological invasions by exotic grasses, the grass-fire cycle and global change.
-Annual Review of Ecology and Systematics 23:63-88.
+Biological invasions by exotic grasses, the grass-fire cycle, and global change.
+Annual Review of Ecology and Systematics 23:63-88. (most cited)

 ES 100: Environmental Ecology

 ES/EEMB 119: Ecology and Management of CA Wildlands

 ES/EEMB 128: Foundations of Ecosystem Restoration